Introduction

 What if Bob wants to access a website?

-• 1.
-Bob enters a URL test.com.
+1. Bob enters a URL

-• 2.
-The browser looks at the local file /etc/hosts (Linux) or C:\Windows\System32\drivers\etc\hosts (Windows).
-If the requested domain is already located in this file, the browser will send a request directly to the web server, otherwise, it will contact a DNS server.
+(Windows).
+If the requested domain is already located in this file, the browser will send a request directly to the web server, otherwise, it will contact a DNS server.3.
+The DNS server looks up the IP address of the web server for the

-• 4.
+domain.4.
 The DNS server returns the web server's IP address to Bob's browser

-• 5.
-Bob's browser sends a GET request on port 80 (HTTP) asking for the root folder of the web server /, by default web servers are configured to return a /index.html page when the root folder / is requested by a client
+5. Bob's browser sends a GET request on port 80 (HTTP) asking for the root folder of the web server

-• 7.
+response code indicating that the request has been successfully processed.7.
 Finally, the browser displays the page for Bob.

 This is an explanation of a very basic request.